dadoonet/S01E02-index-templates-v2/README.md

 We can see that our index template is updated with that change.
 We can update one component template which will update all the index templates which are using it.

-From the UI we can also remove non used compnent templates like `test-mapping-post-address`.
+From the UI we can also remove non used compnent templates like `test-mapping-postal-address`.